rust-lang/rust-forge/triage-procedure.md

 If the review is complete the label should be changed from `S-waiting-on-review` to `S-waiting-on-author`.

 Otherwise, the reviewer should be pinged.
 It is a good idea to start the message with "Ping from Triage..." so that the concerned parties know it is coming from the triage team, and the message should be asing the reviewer to either review or update a review of the PR.
 If the reviewer has already been pinged, meaning more than 2 weeks have passed with no activity, another reviewer on their team should be pinged.
 Note that if the reviewer has expressed that they are busy, do not ping them until they are available again.
-If the PR is not already labeled with a team (`T-*`), find the team assigned to the PR's issue which should have a `T-*` label.
+If the PR is not already labeled with a team (`T-`), find the team assigned to the PR's issue which should have a `T-` label.

 The `r?` command is needed to override a reviewer, however not all triagers will have sufficient permissions.
-In this case sending a message to the #triage-wg Discord or pinging @dpc will be necessary.
+In this case sending a message to the `#triage-wg` Discord or pinging @dpc will be necessary.

-If the PR is blocked on another PR, add a comment clearly identifying the blocking PR (something like "This PR appears to be blocked on #12345") and change the state to S-blocked.
+If the PR is blocked on another PR, add a comment clearly identifying the blocking PR (something like "This PR appears to be blocked on #12345") and change the state to `S-blocked`.

 ### [S-waiting-on-team PRs][s-waiting-on-team]